schorschinho/osprey/docs/03 - Quick Start Guide.md

 order to perform voxel co-registration and segmentation.
 The function `LCGannetCoreg` will extract voxel geometry information from the MRS data headers, and leverage SPM12 NIfTI handling functions to create an SPM image volume containing a voxel mask.
+The voxel masks will be saved in a sub-directory (`/VoxelMasks/`) of the output folder specified in the job file.

 The path to the structural image is provided in the job definition.
 After running `LCGannetLoad`, you can call the co-registration routine using the